- 1. One room at a time

 7. Keep kitchen countertops clear

-‘To ensure countertops remain neat, tidy and well-organized, we urge our clients to declutter at least once a day’, says Kate Pawlowski, professional organizer and co-founder of Done & Done Home.
+‘To ensure countertops remain neat, tidy and well-organized, we urge our clients to declutter at least once a day,’ says Kate Pawlowski, professional organizer and co-Founder of Done & Done Home.

-8. Declutter your closet
+8. Never stop decluttering your closet

-‘Take a close look at your closet and use the features to your advantage; if you have a lot of shelving, look at using boxes for specific clothing or, if the wardrobes are very tall, look at using multiple hanging rods’, advises interior designer Jenni Greenwood of Greenwood Interior Design.
+‘Take a close look at your closet and use the features to your advantage; if you have a lot of shelving, look at using boxes for specific clothing or, if the wardrobes are very tall, look at using multiple hanging rods,’ advises interior designer Jenni Greenwood of Greenwood Interior Design.

 9. Be mindful when styling surfaces